bakerds/TTL2024/routing-security/README.md

 - Many providers filter *RPKI invalid* routes but still accept *RPKI unknown* routes.
 You get the most protection against route hijacking by signing your route advertisements with RPKI so they are *RPKI valid*.

-# IRR: Internet Routing Registry
+# IRR — Internet Routing Registry

-The IRR is not a single database -- there are several routing registries to choose from:
+The IRR is not a single database — there are several routing registries to choose from:
 - ARIN (most likely choice) - rr.arin.net
-- RADb (paid service) - whois.radb.net
+- RADb (pay to list) - whois.radb.net
 - Level3 - rr.level3.net
 - NTT - rr.ntt.net

+Most IRR databases mirror eachother.

 The IRR can be queried using whois: `whois -h rr.arin.net AS14773`

-If you don't have a whois client (Windows :unamused:), you can query from your web browser at :link: [https://www.radb.net/query](https://www.radb.net/query?keywords=AS14773).
-If you're on Ubuntu, `sudo apt install whois`.
+If you don't have a whois client (Windows :unamused:), you can query from your web browser at [https://www.radb.net/query](https://www.radb.net/query?keywords=AS14773).

+(If you're on Ubuntu/Debian, `sudo apt install whois`)

 ## Using the IRR

-### Publish routing information about your networks
+### Publishing routing information

 #### Object types